Here you’ll find all the information you need to get started with your Catit Go Natural Pea Husk Clumping Cat Litter.

 How much litter should I use?

-Pour a layer (5-7 cm) of Catit Go Natural Pea Husk Clumping Cat Litter in the litter box and keep it at this level at all times to ensure the best results.
+Pour a layer of 5-7cm (2-2.7 in) Catit Go Natural Pea Husk Clumping Cat Litter in the litter box and keep it at this level at all times to ensure the best results.
 Make sure that you use our litter in a dry environment only – no damp bathrooms.

 How often should I scoop the litter?